galopago/misistemote/MCU_PROTO_100x68mm/README.md

 # PROTOTYPE BOARD FOR MCU MODULES AND FITS INSIDE 100x68mm WATERPROOF HOUSING

 This board can host MCU modules up to 20 pin per row in a double row configuration.
 The minimum separation between rows is 2.54 mm and the maximum separation between rows is 27.94 mm, so most common types of MCU modules are supported.
-The board is designed to fit inside a generic 100x68mm (advertized as sonoff)  waterproof enclosure.
+The board is designed to fit inside a generic 100x68mm (advertized as Sonoff switch)  waterproof enclosure.

 ![PCBANDENCLOSURE](assets/img/pcbandenclosure.jpg)